 This isn’t a joke.
-When my first kid was a toddler, I combed through as many parenting book indexes as I could to locate tips on how to deal with a hyperactive child.
+When my first kid was a toddler, I combed through as many parenting books and blogs as I could to locate tips on how to deal with a hyperactive child.
 Active children keep a mother very busy, and boy was that challenging!

 As a first-time mother, I had previously read the standard child-discipline recommendations.
-When it came to obeying directions and sleeping at night, the positive discipline and positive parenting (like inductive discipline)techniques worked wonders for us, though were never actually recommended by family and friends.
+When it came to obeying directions and sleeping at night, the positive discipline and positive parenting techniques worked wonders for us, though were never actually recommended by family and friends.

 He listened (pretty well), had really good intentions, appeared to have a good grasp of other children’s differences, and wanted to succeed in all the things he tried.